SI 2018 Environmental & Energy Economics

 Valuing the Global Mortality Consequences of Climate Change Accounting for Adaptation Costs and Benefits

-Discussant: Nolan H. Miller, University of Illinois at Urbana-Champaign and NBER
+Discussant: Nolan H. Miller, University of Illinois Urbana-Champaign and NBER

 10:00 am